DefiCake/vanity-name/README.md

 # How to run

 Just install node dependencies (`yarn` or `npm install`), then test (`yarn test` or `npm run test`)

+# Folder structure

+Project structure is self-explanatory:

+- Source for contracts is inside `contracts`
+- Tests are inside `test`
+- `deploy` contains the fixture system that deploys the contracts and can be used in tests or to define live network deployments